 Each Data Product exposes its capabilities through a catalog by defining its input and output ports.
 A Data Mesh platform should nonetheless provide scaffolding to implement such input and output ports, choosing technology-agnostic standards wherever possible; this includes setting standards for analytical, as well as event-based access to data.
 Keep in mind that it should ease and push the internally agreed standards, but never lock product teams in technologies cages.
 The federated computational governance should also be very open to the change, letting the platform evolve with its users (product teams).

 Data Product standardization is the foundation to allow effortless integration between data consumers and data producers.
 When you buy something on Amazon, you don’t need to interact with the seller to know how to purchase the product or know which characteristics the product has.
 Product standardization and centralized governance are what a marketplace is doing to smooth and protect the consumer experience.

-On this topic, you might be interested in the 10 practical tips to reduce Data Mesh’s adoption roadblocks we designed at Agile Lab, or you can learn more about how Data Mesh boost can get your Data Mesh implementation started quickly.
+On this topic, you might be interested in the 10 practical tips to reduce Data Mesh’s adoption roadblocks we designed at Agile Lab, or you can learn more about how Witboost can get your Data Mesh implementation started quickly can get your Data Mesh implementation started quickly.

 If you made it this far and you’re interested in other articles on the Data Mesh topics, sign up for our newsletter to stay tuned.
 Also, get in touch if you’d like us to help with your Data Mesh journey.